Current Students

 Conferring the Degree

 Students may earn one degree—a Bachelor of Arts degree or a Bachelor of Science degree— through CUNY BA.
-When students have a graduation audit and complete the CUNY BA degree requirements they will be graduated from CUNY BA.
+When students have a graduation audit (file for graduation) and complete the CUNY BA degree requirements, they will be graduated from CUNY BA.

 Course Repeat Policies